fluxcd/terraform-provider-flux/docs/resources/bootstrap_git.md

 - `interval` (String) Interval at which to reconcile from bootstrap repository.
 Defaults to `1m0s`.
 - `kustomization_override` (String) Kustomization to override configuration set by default.
 - `log_level` (String) Log level for toolkit components.
 Defaults to `info`.
+- `manifests_path` (String) The install manifests are built from a GitHub release or kustomize overlay if using a local path.
+Defaults to `https://github.com/fluxcd/flux2/releases`.
 - `namespace` (String) The namespace scope for install manifests.
 Defaults to `flux-system`.
 - `network_policy` (Boolean) Deny ingress access to the toolkit controllers from other namespaces using network policies.
 Defaults to `true`.
 - `path` (String) Path relative to the repository root, when specified the cluster sync will be scoped to this path.